Frequently asked questions

 DROs receive extensive, ongoing training, including training from local law enforcement and fire agencies.
 As a result, they are equipped to help staff members learn how to recognize and respond to a variety of issues.

 School resource officers, or SROs, are employed through the Clark County Sheriff’s Office and Vancouver Police Department.
 Like DROs, SROs work to have positive effects on school communities and heighten the sense of safety.
-They also support the reduction of juvenile crime and delinquency on campuses and near schools.
+They also support crime reduction and delinquency on campuses and near schools.

 High schools have security kiosks staffed by DROs.

 School leaders, local law enforcement and school-safety experts have worked together to establish guidelines that balance safety with communication.
-During a lockdown, only limited information will be released, via one or more of the above communication methods, at the discretion of law enforcement and district administrators, for the safety of students, staff members and first responders.
+During a lockdown, only limited information will be released at the discretion of law enforcement and district administrators for the safety of students, staff members and first responders.
 As incidents unfold, often it is difficult to verify details and facts may be delayed.
-News sources may speculate or report hearsay, but we will work to provide accurate information.
+We will always work to provide accurate information.

 If you are in imminent danger and/or need an immediate fire, police or ambulance response, call 911.